CybersShell/backy/docs/content/config/vault.md

 [Vault](https://www.vaultproject.io/) is a tool for storing secrets and other data securely.

-Vault config can be used by prefixing `vault:` in front of a password or ENV var.
+A Vault key can be used by prefixing `%{vault:vault.keys.name}%` in a field that supports external directives.

 This is the object in the config file: